-I have been photographing beverages and drinks professionally for more than ten years.
+I have been a professional photographer in the food and drink commercial photography industry for more than ten years.
 National and international brands trust me to make their products stand out.
-Today I am serving up my drink photography tips with you on how we make this image!
+And the right knowledge can catch the eye of potential clients.
+Today I am serving up my expert tips on how we made this spectacular beer floats image!

-You can see more examples of that work on my business website, Jena Carlin Creative.
+You can see more examples of my commercial photography portfolio on my website, Jena Carlin Creative.

-Jim Rude, the co-founder of this site, is an extremely talented food and beverage stylist I have photographed food and drinks with for seven years.
+Jim Rude is an extremely talented food and beverage stylist I have worked in the photography business with for many years.
 Check out his extensive portfolio on his website, Rude on Food.